How to Speed Up an Old Laptop in 2025 Technodaily

 Why Is Your Old Laptop So Slow?

-Before fixing anything, it's crucial to understand the common causes of poor laptop performance:
+Before fixing anything, it's crucial to understand the common causes of poor laptop performance in normal cases:

 • Too Many Background Apps: Some programs like Chrome, Spotify, and Skype, Cotana silently run in the background, consuming RAM and CPU power.